 Kush Audio UBK-1

+in the following tutorial, we’ll cover a software emulation of analog outboard gear named UBK-1 by Kush Audio.
 The Kush Audio is known for their high-end analog gear, but recently they started to make software versions of their popular units.
 Generally, the primary feature of the UBK-1 compressor is the movement.
 What makes this plugin unique is the series of three distinct texturizing and motion generating engines, which are arranged in the serial and parallel interface.
 The result of that particular processor architecture is a very creative tool that gives you the power to shape, enhance and even to completely redefine the groove of every element in your mix.

 Let’s start by adding a fresh instance of the UBK-1 on the master channel of the short loop that I have previously made.
 We will go over UBK-1 features and parameters followed by some practical audio examples.